Daventry Town F.C.: History

 The club also started a third male adult team playing in the Northants Combination League Division 3.
 This team was called Daventry Town Hobbs.

-The club also started a third male adult team playing in the Northants Combination League Division 3.
-This team was named Daventry Town Hobbs.

 In 2021–22, the club moved to the Northern Premier League Midlands Division ending the season in 16th place but 15 points clear of the relegation spots.

 Off the pitch, the club announced that it was debt free.

-Prior to the 2022/23 season, the club also started up an u18s side playing in the Northants Senior Youth League and Daventry Town Sundays team playing in the Rugby and District Sunday League.
-The club also confirmed that a record 39 Junior teams would be playing in various local leagues.
+Prior to the 2022/23 season, the club also started up an u18s side playing in the Northants Senior Youth League.
+The club also confirmed that a record 39 junior teams would be playing in various local leagues.